Shembles/CodeAnt_FrontEnd_Dev/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Please recieve the app as my answer for the assessment.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

+Go to /login for desktop and mobile screens of the app login.

+And go to /repositories for desktop and mobile screens of the app repositories after login.

+Adjust the screens as needed.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.